 1.7 Queen Anne

 In March 1702 the reign of Queen Anne started.
 Under her rule England flourished in science, arts, the military and the economy.
 She also succeeded in bringing about the union of the kingdoms of England and Scotland in 1707.
 She is not deemed to have been a very intelligent or witty monarch, but she was at least clever and skilled in ruling.

 The chances of Anne getting another viable child were already dim on her accession and therefore the act of settlement had provided for her eventual succession by the Hanovers.
 Prince George of Denmark died in 1708, Queen Anne was plaqued with bad health and died in 1714.

 The succession to the throne had been regulated with the Act of Settlement which had passed in 1701.
 In it Electress Dowager Sophia of Hanover (1630-1714) and her offspring had been designated as successor.
 Sophia's mother was Elizabeth of Bohemia, eldest daughter of King James I Stuart.
 Sophia was herself only the tenth child of Elizabeth that survived into adulthood, but by 1701 she was Elizabeth's nearest Protestant and legal offspring.
-In 1714 it seemed that the 83 year old Sophia should prepare to cross the North Sea for her coronation, but she died in June 1714, shortly before Queen Anne (on 1 August), and never inherited the English crown.
+In 1714 it seemed that the 83 year old Sophia should prepare to cross the North Sea for her coronation.
+Perhaps this worried her so much that she died in June 1714, shortly before Queen Anne (on 1 August), and never inherited the English crown.

 The history and family tree of the Hanovers is rather complicated.
 The most simple and correct representation is that in medieval times the territory of Braunschweig-Lüneburg ruled by the Welfs had split in a lot of territories.
 Each duke then styled himself Herzog von Braunschweig und Lüneburg.
 The 3 most important territories were: